Take charge of your progress toward graduation by participating in events about major certification, decision-making

 Each semester, you will have the opportunity to connect with academic advisors and faculty mentors in regularly scheduled seminars, workshops, and planning sessions.
 Through these interactions, you will gain the tools and knowledge to ensure that you are moving through your academic career efficiently and effectively.

 Undergraduate Advising Sessions are held in a group setting and are pre-advisement sessions that are held each semester before priority registration.
 Academic advisors and faculty mentors lead these workshops and provide registration information and schedule building tools so you will make progress toward meeting your graduation requirements.

 Beginning in the 2017-18 academic year, students are able to enroll in both semesters on their enrollment dates.
 Students who have fewer than 30 WSU credits must attend an undergraduate advising session in order to register.

-New students are required to attend a New Student MAP Session which will be held early in the semester prior to their start date.
+New students are required to attend a New Student Undergraduate Advising Session (UAS) which will be held early in the semester prior to their start date.
 For new students this is an opportunity to be introduced to information that is vital to their academic success at WSU Tri Cities – online portal navigation, academic curriculum information, meet and work with academic advisors, peer advisors and faculty mentors.

-It is important for new students to complete their admissions checklist prior to attending their chosen MAP Session.
+It is important for new students to complete their admissions checklist prior to attending their chosen New Student UAS Session.
 Students are required to register for these sessions ahead of time and will receive confirmation with details.

 Certification Seminars are workshops in which you will meet with academic advisors and faculty mentors to review your progress toward major certification, gain insight into course sequencing, learn how to apply your classroom work to real-world problem solving, and learn more about internship and research opportunities for your major.
 By participating in these sessions, you will be better prepared to enter your program of study and take the next steps in your academic career.
 Students who are eligible to certify can do so during these seminars!